ziaali455/Qawl/README.md

 When a new feature is pushed to prod that is over 200 lines of code, **it has to be documented** in the `docs/` folder before it gets into prod.
 Any AI documentation must be labeled as such.
 Attempts to push to prod without documentation will be **rejected** in code review.

-This repo is actively managed by Musa.
+_This repo is now primarily managed by Musa._

 ## File Structure